aferodeveloper/AferoJavaSDK/README.md

     compile 'io.afero.sdk:afero-sdk-core:0.6.0'
 ```

 The `afero-sdk-client-retrofit2` module provides an optional implementation of the AferoClient REST API interface using [Retrofit2](http://square.github.io/retrofit/) and [okhttp3](http://square.github.io/okhttp/).
+If you choose not to include this module in your project, you will need to develop your own implementation of AferoClient using your preferred http client library.

 ```Gradle
     compile 'io.afero.sdk:afero-sdk-client-retrofit2:0.6.0'
 ```